i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/11-I2C/I2C-Master-RTCC/README.md

 ## Initialize Peripheral

-* Set pin direction of RC3 to output and initialy RC4 to output at register TRISC - Page 125
+* Set pin direction of RC3 and RC4 to input at register TRISC - Page 306 at note 3
 * Set alternate pin function control register APFCON at SCKSEL and SDISEL to use RC3 and RC4 respectively - Page 111

   ```
       // SCl pin
-      TRISCbits.TRISC3 = 0;
+      TRISCbits.TRISC3 = 1;
       APFCONbits.SCKSEL = 0;

       // SDa pin
-      TRISCbits.TRISC4 = 0;
+      TRISCbits.TRISC4 = 1;
       APFCONbits.SDISEL = 0;
   ```